 Purchasing a Frenchton

 Frenchton dogs can be purchased from a breeder or adopted from a rescue organization.
-Considering how rare these pups are, obtaining one may take a long time.
+Considering how rare these pups are, obtaining one may take longer.
 Finding a responsible breeder or rescue and ensuring that your pup is healthy is the most important thing.

 Breeders of Frenchtons are abundant, but there aren’t many Frenchtons available.
 Finding a reputable breeder is the biggest challenge.
 There is a breeder merit program at the AKC, where responsible breeders meet several requirements.